Adam Stefan Sapieha: Activities during the Second World War

-During World War II, while Primate August Hlond was in France, Sapieha was the de facto head of the Polish church in jurisdictions directly annexed by the Third Reich (primate Hlond was represented by Walenty Dymek, auxiliary bishop of Poznań) and was one of the main leaders of the nation.
+During World War II, after the flight of Cardinal Hlond, Sapieha was the center of the battle against the German occupation, to the extent that George Weigel has dubbed him the 'uncrowned king of Poland'.
 One of the most important organisations to which he belonged was the National Council of Welfare, created on the model of Caritas.
 From the war's start of the Nazi occupation, he was an independence activist, working with the Polish government-in-exile.

-Before the war, Sapieha referred to Jews as a "depraved race" and blamed them for both capitalist exploitation and Communism.
-He made no condemnation of the Holocaust while it was occurring either publicly or in private communications with the German authorities.
+It is argued that Sapieha claimed that Jews were a "depraved race" and blamed them for both capitalist ill treatment as well as Communism.
+It is also alleged that he made no condemnation of the Holocaust while it was occurring to the German authorities.
+However, Sapieha interceded to Hans Frank about Jewish people in Kraków twice, and attempted to inform the Vatican about plans for the Holocaust on two times, despite his isolation from Rome.

 In August 1944, Sapieha was forced to operate the Polish seminary in secret because the Germans began killing seminarians whenever they found them.
 He moved his students (including the future Pope John Paul II, Karol Wojtyła) into the Bishop's Palace in Kraków to finish their training during the Nazi Occupation of Poland.

 Sapieha's biographer, Jacek Czajkowski describes the circumstances of the archbishop being invited by Governor Hans Frank to Hitler's birthday party in April 1942.
 He told the German official: "No!
 They are not going to change anything, but they will take a photograph of me and write that a Polish bishop arrived at Hitler's birthday party with best wishes.
 Tell him I will not come."
 Another such anecdote recalls when governor Hans Frank ordered the archbishop to hand him the keys to the Wawel Castle.
 Sapieha replied: "But don't forget to give them back to me when you will be leaving Wawel."